They came together by chance. They stayed together for a shot.

-Together, the members of Midnight Shine have a winning combination of energy, experience, and passion, and a distinct style that seamlessly blends roots, classic and modern rock.
-They’ve so far released two albums – Midnight Shine and Northern Man – that are making ever-widening ripples among fans, industry, and media.
-They also caught the attention of Ralph James, one of Canada’s most renowned booking agents, who knew right away that Midnight Shine has something special.
+Midnight Shine’s previous two albums, Midnight Shine (2013) and Northern Man (2014) have been making ever-widening ripples among fans, industry, and media.
+They also caught the attention of Ralph James of APA Agency, one of Canada’s most renowned booking agents, who knew right away that Midnight Shine has something special.
 Ralph is now one of their biggest supporters and industry champions.

 While Adrian’s home has been the subject of negative media attention in the past, he would like to change those perceptions: “There are many good stories to be told from Attawapiskat, and from all over the North.
 I hope we’re one of them.”